acquia/lightning/README.md

 If you have PHP's OpenSSL extension enabled, Lightning can automatically create an asymmetric key pair for use with OAuth.

-## Project Roadmap
-We publish sprint plans for each patch release.
-You can find a link to the current one in [this meta-issue][meta_releases] on Drupal.org.

 ## Resources
 Demonstration videos for each of our user stories can be found [here][demo_videos].